Key Customer Service Skills to Feature on Your Resume

 It’s important to tailor your resume for each role you apply to.
 That’s because many companies use applicant tracking systems (ATS) to automatically parse submissions and narrow down candidates.
 Getting past an ATS often means reviewing job descriptions, identifying the keywords used to describe the ideal candidate, and finding ways to weave that language into your resume.

-In addition to your work experience and qualifications, the following skills tend to be a fundamental part of customer service work, and generally worth highlighting on your resume.
+In addition to your work history and qualifications, the following skills to put on a customer service representative resume can highlight your experience:

 1. Communication